Zamiell/stardew-valley/Min-Max_Guide.md

 * It always rains on Spring 3.
 * From here on out, check the TV every single day to reveal the next day's weather so that you can plan accordingly.
 (For example, if you are fishing at the mountain lake and you know that it will not rain on the next day, you can safely leave your fishing pole in the chest at the end of the day.)
-* Empty all inventory in the chest except for the Fiberglass Rod.
+* Empty all inventory in the chest.
+Retrieve the Fiberglass Rod + hoe.
-* Go to the beach.
-(On the way, check the same 3 garbage cans as yesterday.)
+* Check the same 3 garbage cans as yesterday.
+* Check the beach for foragables + artifact spots.
 * Fish until 9 AM.
 * At Willy's shop, sell all fish + any extra beach foraging items.
 Buy bait until you only have 75g left.
-  * However, remember to keep one of each [Crab Pot Bundle](https://stardewvalleywiki.com/Bundles#Crab_Pot_Bundle) item.
+(However, if you already found a copper ore from a fishing chest, you can spend all money on bait.)
 * Empty the contents of the chest and pick it up.
 (To pick up a chest without a pickaxe, select an empty square on the toolbar and spam left-click.)
-* If you have not gotten one or more copper ore from fishing chests yet, go to Clint and buy a copper ore (75g) in order to initiate the Clint cutscene tomorrow.
-(You do not have to drop it on the ground.)
+* If you saved 75g, go to Clint and buy a copper ore (75g) in order to initiate the Clint cutscene tomorrow.
+(You do not have to drop the copper on the ground.)
 * Go to the forest river.
 The best spot to fish is casting downwards 6 tiles to the left of Leah's door.
 Place the chest one tile above and to the right of you.
   * For reference, see [the pathing infographic](https://stardewvalleywiki.com/mediawiki/images/4/44/Pathing-Forest.jpg) on the wiki.
 * Fish until 2 AM.
 Before passing out, fill your inventory with any gems, ore, coal, and the most expensive fish.